- Toggle Section About

-The student applicant must demonstrate a minimum cumulative 2.75 GPA (on a 4.0 grade scale) and a TOEFL score of 100 IBT for non-native English speaking candidates.
+The student applicant must demonstrate a minimum cumulative 2.75 GPA (on a 4.0 grade scale).
+Students for whom English is not a primary language must have a TOEFL score of 100 iBT.

 Candidates must have a paid subscription to Taskstream while taking teacher preparation courses, pedagogy courses, and student teaching.

 In addition to the teacher preparation coursework, subject-specific pedagogy classes are required of each candidate.
 Pedagogy courses must be passed with a grade of "B-" or higher.

 |LEDU 336||Elementary Health Curriculum and Methods||1|

 Candidates must complete the application for a Certificate of Clearance prior to taking LEDU 301 course in order to participate in the required fieldwork sequence.
 Fees required.

 Candidates must also submit valid TB tests results prior to taking LEDU 301 course and annually in order to participate in the required fieldwork sequence in the Teacher Preparation Program.
 Fees required.